 - This is used to explain why Regal keeps himself handcuffed in Tales of Symphonia.
 He switched to killing things with his legs.

 - Kiryu's "victory" animation in Godzilla Unleashed has him look at his hands, then pull them down his face screaming.

-- In Silent Hill 2, James' reaction to killing Eddie in self defense is like this, but it's ironic because he's already killed his wife, although he's blocked it out of his mind.
+- In Silent Hill 2, James's reaction to killing Eddie in self-defense is like this, but it's ironic because he's already killed his wife, although he's blocked it out of his mind.

 - Noel Kreiss does it in Final Fantasy XIII-2 as he asks "I killed the goddess?"

-- Inverted in EVE Online chronicle Hands of a Killer, where the owner of said hands gleefully admits that while he has never committed physical violence, he is nevertheless responsible of deaths of countless people, including his own crew.
+- Inverted in EVE Online chronicle Hands of a Killer, where the owner of said hands gleefully admits that while he has never committed physical violence, he is nevertheless responsible for the deaths of countless people, including his own crew.
 It's all a part of his recruiting speech.

 - In the ending of PlayStation 3 Updated Re-release of Eternal Sonata, Frederic Chopin does this when he wakes up following his defeat in battle and sees that Polka is gone and that the world around him hasn't changed.
 He blames himself for not being able to do anything to stop her sacrifice.
 "Why?
 The dream was at an end.
 Oh no. It can't be.
 Not Polka."